Does Your Audience Understand You?

 Be a welcome visitor

 If you communicate regularly and do it well, your donors should recognize you as a reputable source and are more likely to read your messages.
-If all you do is send them generic fundraising appeals, then it’s time for a change.
+If all you do is send them generic fundraising appeals, prepare to be disappointed.

 When you send email, make sure people know it’s coming from your organization.
-In the from field, put DoGood Nonprofit or Sheila (Kramer), DoGood Nonprofit.
+In the from field, put DoGood Nonprofit or Nancy (Jackson), DoGood Nonprofit.
 If you just put a person’s name, people may not know who it’s from and ignore your message, unless that person is well known to your readers.

 Only send email to people who have opted into your list.
 Otherwise, you’re spamming them.
 Some people will choose not to receive email from you and that’s okay.
 The ones who do are interested in hearing from you.
 Give people the option to unsubscribe, too.
-Measuring your email metrics will help you communicate more effectively.
+Measuring your email metrics will help you communicate more effectively

 When you send email, it’s important to strike a balance between being known and being annoying.
 Unlike the political organizations I mentioned above, many nonprofits don’t communicate enough.
 Be sure to reach out anywhere between once a week and once a month.